newellbrandon/kastendevhub.github.io/_posts/2024-12-18-federated-identity.markdown

 ## Use it for your own application

 But this configuration is not only used by the Openshift operators, one can create a service account that can assume a managed identity.
-In this [Redhat tutorial](https://access.redhat.com/solutions/7044926) a kubenetes service account  read the content of an Azure Key Vault.
+In this [Redhat tutorial](https://access.redhat.com/solutions/7044926) a kubernetes service account  read the content of an Azure Key Vault.

 We're not going to redo the tutorial but the main steps are